time2fishman/home-loan-wizard/README.md

 ### Environment

 <details>
   <summary>The form is a web application...</summary> that should also function completely in a mobile browser.
-The latest versions (as of 10/5/17) of Chrome, Firefox, Microsoft Edge, and Safari will be supported.
+The latest versions of Chrome, Firefox, Microsoft Edge, and Safari will be supported.
 </details>

 ### User Characteristics